cilium/cilium/Documentation/gettingstarted/k8s-install-default.rst

        .. code-block:: shell-session

-          minikube start --network-plugin=cni --cni=false
+          minikube start --cni=cilium

        .. note::

-          From minikube v1.12.1+, cilium networking plugin can be enabled directly with ``--cni=cilium`` parameter in ``minikube start`` command.
-However, this may not install the latest version of cilium.
+          - This may not install the latest version of cilium.

-          MacOS M1 users using a Minikube version < v1.28.0 with ``--cni=false`` will also need to run ``minikube ssh -- sudo mount bpffs -t bpf /sys/fs/bpf`` in order to mount the BPF filesystem ``bpffs`` to ``/sys/fs/bpf``.

-          It might be necessary to add ``--host-dns-resolver=false`` if using the Virtualbox provider, otherwise DNS resolution may not work after Cilium installation.
+          - It might be necessary to add ``--host-dns-resolver=false`` if using the Virtualbox provider, otherwise DNS resolution may not work after Cilium installation.

     .. group-tab:: Rancher Desktop